Chrome browsers

 Sign in using your administrator account (does not end in @gmail.com).

-2. On the left of the Admin console Home page, click Securityand thenSecurity centerand thenInvestigation tool.
+2. In the Admin console, go to Menu and then Securityand thenSecurity centerand thenInvestigation tool.

 3. Click Data source and select Chrome browsers.